PM KUSUM Gujarat Component A Solar Monitoring — GUVNL PPA Compliance, Zero-Export Control & PM-KUSUM Monitoring

 Hardware Zero-Export Control for Gujarat Rooftop and C&I

-PM-KUSUM Component A Monitoring for Saurashtra and North Gujarat
+PM KUSUM Gujarat Component A Monitoring: Saurashtra & North Gujarat

-EPCs managing multiple Component A sites across Saurashtra and North Gujarat districts get a single dashboard with compliance status flags per site.
-See our PM-KUSUM monitoring and compliance solution page for the full requirements breakdown.
+EPCs managing multiple Component A sites get status flags per site.
+See our PM-KUSUM monitoring and compliance page for requirements.

 Why Gujarat Solar Operators Choose EnerCog